The genocide of the Armenians

 Liesse scene in Marzvan.
 Ottoman Empire, July 1908. © Photography Dildilian.
 Coll.
 Haik Der Haroutiounian

 Other Ottomans also rebel against the sultan’s policy.
 Members of the Young Turk movement, which appeared in 1889, are approaching the Armenian parties in exile.
-While the Empire continues to disintegrate, enthusiasm is aroused by the re-establishment of the Constitution in July 1908 by officers of the army of Macedonia.
+While the Empire continues to disintegrate, the re-establishment of the Constitution in July 1908 by officers of the army of Macedonia arouses enthusiasm.
 The population fraternizes.
 Equality of rights is reaffirmed.
 Non-Muslims enter Parliament.

-But from April 1909, the massacres of Adana, attributed to the rearguard fights of the supporters of Abdülhamid II, create doubt.
+But from April 1909, the massacres of Adana, attributed to rearguard fighting by supporters of Abdülhamid II, create doubt.
 The most radical nationalist wing of the Young Turks soon imposes its dictatorship through terror.
 The loss of Balkan territories and the flow of new Muslim refugees sanctuarize Anatolia as the ultimate imperial space to preserve.

 The Union and Progress Committee (CUP), created in 1907, opts for the Turkification of space, people and economy, and for the Alliance of Balkan Turkic peoples in Central Asia.panfarvis.